 The horse gives his gifts simply by being present, but the human must pursue many avenues of education in order to be a positive partner for the horse.

 My avid pursuit of such an education has led me to study in various countries and within many fields including equine nutrition, farriery, classical equitation, ethology, anatomy, biomechanics and energetic work.
 My own horse and I even traveled to live and work under various teachers in Europe from 2014-2017.
 Throughout all of my experiences, I came to see that much of the horse world is stuck in a paradigm of control and domination.
-With many people not only attempting to control and dominate the horse in an effort to use him for the promotion of their ego… but also the continued ways that instructors, trainers, masters, and other professional industry representatives use to control and dominate other humans for their own benefit.

 This was not at all what I wanted to reflect in my relationship with horses.
 Believing that all healthy relationships are about finding an equilibrium which strives to serve and build all involved parties into the best versions of their individual selves (mentally, emotionally, physically and spiritually)… I decided to go my own way.

 In 2017 I founded Whole Horse Equitation because I wanted to share this philosophy with others who longed for a better relationship with their horse.
 It doesn’t matter if you just want to help your pasture pet feel happier and healthier, or if you and your Thoroughbred want to move up the ranks in competitive jumping: Learning to let go of the desire to control and force, while also learning to listen, trust and respect the needs of your equine partner, will help you both create a unique shared language and fulfilling relationship experience.